 1.1.
-Property and site alternatives to avoid negative impacts, mitigate unavoidable negative impacts and maximise positive impacts.

-Provide a description of the preferred property and site site alternative.
+Property and site alternatives to avoid negative impacts, mitigate unavoidable negative impacts and maximise Provide a description of the preferred property and site site alternative.
 The preferred site is located across 3 properties: Remainder of Erf 2066, Erf 706 and Erf 10190.
 The existing guest house is located on Erf 10190 and the existing parking lot is located on RE/2066 and RE/706.
 Provide a description of any other property and site alternatives investigated.
 No site alternatives were investigated as the guest house and parking is existing infrastructures.

-Provide a motivation for the preferred property and site alternative including the outcome of the site selectin matrix.

-Provide a full description of the process followed to reach the preferred alternative within the site.

-Provide a detailed motivation if no property and site alternatives were considered.

-The proposal is to upgrade the existing guest house and existing parking.

-List the positive and negative impacts that the property and site alternatives will have on the environment.
+Provide a motivation for the preterred property and site alternative including the outcome of the site selectin matrix.
+Not applicable Provide d foil description of the process followed to reach the preferred difernative within the site.
+NOT applicable Provide a detailed motivation if no property and site alternatives were considered The proposal is to upgrade the existing quest house and existing parking List the positive and negative impacts that the property and site alternatives will have on the environment.
+Not applicable 1.2.

-1.2.
 Activity alternatives to avoid negative impacts, mitigate unavoidable negative impacts and maximise positive impacts.
 Provide a description of the preferred activity alternative.

-The preferred activity is to upgrade the Milkwood Manor Guest House and parking.
+The preferred activity is to upgrade the Milkwood Manor Guest House, parking and construct a bus drop-off area.
 Provide a description of any other activity alternatives investigated.

-The alternative activity is to construct a beach shower deck, public ablution block and bus drop-off area in addition to the upgrades to the Milkwood Manor Guest House and parking.
+The alternative activity is to construct a beach shower deck and public ablution block area in addition to the upgrades to the Milkwood Manor Guest House and parking.
 Provide a motivation for the preferred activity alternative.

-The preferred activity alternative is to expand the Milkwood Manor Guest House within an already disturbed footprint and construct 32 new parking bays for public and private use.
+The preferred activity is to expand the Milkwood Manor Guest House within an already disturbed footprint, construct 33 new parking bays for public and private use and construct a bus drop-of area.
 During the first round of public participation, conducted from 13 September 2024 to 18 October 2024, we received comments from CapeNature and DEA&DP: Biodiversity and Coastal Management expressing concern about the beach shower deck interfering with coastal processes.
 The applicant accordingly decided to remove the beach shower deck, public ablution and bus drop-off area from the preferred layout and moved it to the alternative layout.
 Additionally, the abovementioned authorities expressed concern regarding the relaxation of the building line, accordingly the applicant has set the building back by approx. 3m and a wooden deck will now extend to the building line.

-Provide a detailed motivation if no activity alternatives exist.

-List the positive and negative impacts that the activity alternatives will have on the environment.

-Alternative A:
+During the second round of public participation, conducted from 11 December 2024 to 5 February 2025, we received comments expressing concern about rooms 1 and 9, accordingly the applicant decided to omit it.
+The bus-drop of area is now included in the preferred alternative.
+Provide a detailed motivation it no activity alternatives exist.
+Not applicable List the positive and negative impacts that the activity difernatives will have on the environment.
+The proposed development will be in character with the surrounding area Will provide additional short- and long-term economic opportunities in the community Negative: • Potential construction related nuisances (i.e., noise, visual disturbance, dust, heavy vehicles on the road).
+This will only be an issue during the construction phase Encroachment on coastal public property Alternative B: Positive: The proposed development will be in character with the surrounding area

-- The proposed development will be in character with the surrounding area - Will provide additional short- and long-term economic opportunities in the community
+- Will provide additional short- and long-term economic opportunities in the community - Public amenities